neuefische/wd-flipped-classroom-curriculum/README.md

 The changes of the curriulum are organized via ticktes on the [curriuclum project board](https://github.com/orgs/neuefische/projects/45/views/10).

-### When to create a Ticket
+## When to create a Ticket

 This board is meant to organize changes to the curriculum.
 If you only want to fix a bug or broken link, you can do so directly without posting on this board.

-### Proposing changes
+## Proposing changes

 Please follow these steps when adding a suggestion to the curriculum:

-1. In this "new" column, add an item.
+1. Add a new item In the "new" column of the [Curriculum Project Board](https://github.com/orgs/neuefische/projects/45/views/10).
 2. Turn the new item into an Issue and choose `web-curriculum` as a repository.
 3. Post in the slack channel `web-curriculum` your suggestion with a link to your ticket.

 The Team Curriculum will take it from here and will keep you up to date about the progress of the ticket.